P7-33/BSWAP-COIN/readme.md

 #### v12.4(2018-01-05)

-- Improve hashrate of BTM+ETH dual mining about 6%.
+- Improve hashrate of SWB+ETH dual mining about 6%.

 #### v12.3(2018-12-30)